herutama7782/oms/roadmap.md

     - **[ ] Smart Sales Insights:** Use AI to analyze sales data and provide actionable insights, such as "You sold 50% more coffee on rainy days this month.
 Consider a rainy day promotion."
     - **[ ] Conversational Support:** Implement a simple AI chat assistant to help users with common questions about using the app.
     - **[ ] Stock Forecasting:** Predict future stock needs based on historical sales data, seasonality, and trends to prevent stockouts.
+- **[ ] Qwen API-Powered Features (Alternative):**
+    - **[V] Smart Sales Insights:** Use AI to analyze sales data and provide actionable insights, such as "You sold 50% more coffee on rainy days this month.
+Consider a rainy day promotion."
+    - **[ ] Conversational Support:** Implement a simple AI chat assistant to help users with common questions about using the app.
+    - **[ ] Stock Forecasting:** Predict future stock needs based on historical sales data, seasonality, and trends to prevent stockouts.

 ---

-This roadmap is a living document and will be updated based on user feedback and technological advancements.Integration with electronic cash drawers:
+This roadmap is a living document and will be updated based on user feedback and technological advancements.
-        - Automatically send a pulse to open the cash drawer after a successful receipt print.